 Lolita was torn away from her family and natural habitat in Puget Sound decades ago, along with dozens of other orcas who were later sold to marine parks.

-Nearly a half-century later, she is the last surviving orca of the 45 who were captured and is still imprisoned by the Miami Seaquarium.
-She has been alone since 1980, when her tankmate, Hugo, died after repeatedly ramming his head into a wall.
+Nearly half a century later, she's the last surviving orca of the 45 who were captured there, and she's still imprisoned by the Miami Seaquarium.
+She has been alone since 1980, when her tank mate, Hugo, died after repeatedly ramming his head into a wall.

-And across the ocean, four orcas named Wikie, Inouk, Moana, and Keijo are trapped at Marineland Antibes in France, where at least 20 orcas have died, including two just two years ago – among them, a 19-year-old named Valentin, who was killed by severe flooding along with many other animals.
+Across the ocean, four orcas – named Wikie, Inouk, Moana, and Keijo – are trapped at Marineland Antibes in France, where at least 12 orcas have died, including two in 2015.
+Four months after his mother, Freya, died, a 19-year-old orca named Valentin was killed during severe flooding, along with many other animals.

-The park is a showcase of neglect and abuse: orcas swim in repetitive patterns, vomit, chew on metal cage bars until they irreparably damage their teeth, and bang their heads against concrete walls.
-Four months before the floods, Valentin's mother, Freya, also died – decades before the maximum life expectancy of female orcas in nature.
+The parks are a showcase of neglect and abuse: orcas swim in repetitive patterns, vomit, chew on metal cage bars until they irreparably damage their teeth, and bang their heads against concrete walls.